-Thus, urine protein levels greater than or equal to 300 milligrams in 24 hours might lead to persistent renal failure.
+Thus, urine protein levels greater than or equal to 300 milligrams in 24 hours could be a sign of persistent renal failure.
 In addition, damaged renal vessels may not filter waste substances the body should excrete.
 As you can see, the accumulation of toxic agents in the body can manifest itself in many ways.

 5. Other associated medical conditions